Decay of a tree trunk.

 Saprophytic plants play an important role as they consume and clear away all the branches and leaves which fall from the trees, and which would otherwise cover the land.

-Successive stages in the decay of a tree trunk
+Stages in the decay of a tree trunk

 Let us look more closely at the way in which these 'natural scavengers' clear away the trees and branches and leaves that fall to the ground.
 We will follow the stages in the decomposition of a tree left lying on the ground.
 Refer to the accompanying illustrations